Ventilator Dyssynchrony Illustration

 Ventilator Asynchrony vs. Dyssynchrony

-Ventilator asynchrony and dyssynchrony essentially refer to the same clinical phenomenon: the misalignment between a patient’s spontaneous breathing efforts and the mechanical support provided by a ventilator.
+Ventilator asynchrony and dyssynchrony both describe the same clinical phenomenon: a mismatch between a patient’s natural breathing efforts and the mechanical assistance provided by a ventilator.

-This lack of coordination can compromise effective ventilation and patient comfort.
+This lack of coordination can lead to inefficient ventilation, increased work of breathing, and reduced patient comfort.

-Whether termed “asynchrony” or “dyssynchrony,” the concept underscores the importance of synchronizing the ventilator’s support with the patient’s natural respiratory rhythm to optimize outcomes and facilitate weaning.
+Whether referred to as “asynchrony” or “dyssynchrony,” the key concept is the importance of aligning the ventilator’s support with the patient’s natural respiratory rhythm.

 Mechanical ventilation made easy!
 Learn the basics in this simplified (free) study guide.